SI News and Events

 SI Outstanding Student Award

-Every year, the faculty of the School of Information recognize an outstanding student whose work, involvement with the community, and contributions to the field stand out among their peers.
+Every year, the faculty of the School of Information recognize one or two outstanding students whose work, involvement with the community, and contributions to the field stand out among their peers.
 These students are nominated by a member of the faculty and voted on by the School.

 2022